Posted: October 10, 2014 9:20 AM

-Many of the nation’s 318 wrongful convictions overturned by DNA evidence involved some form of a false confession.
+Many of the nation’s more than 320 wrongful convictions overturned by DNA evidence involved some form of a false confession.
 Yet it’s virtually impossible to fathom why a person would wrongly confess to a crime he or she did not commit.
 Researchers who study this phenomenon have determined that the following factors contribute to or cause false confessions:

 • Real or perceived intimidation of the suspect by law enforcement

 • Use of force by law enforcement during the interrogation, or perceived threat of force

 • Compromised reasoning ability of the suspect, due to exhaustion, stress, hunger, substance use, and, in some cases, mental limitations, or limited education

 • Devious interrogation techniques, such as untrue statements about the presence of incriminating evidence